Dynamical irreversibility and local decoherence in quantum many-body chaos: Model Systems and Numerical Analysis

 In the Heisenberg model with random fields this recoverability is intrinsically suppressed.
 Chaotic evolution rapidly distributes information across the system and environment, and the depolarization on the probe removes the correlations needed to reconstruct the global state.
 As a result, both the Choi echo and the state purity track the integrability-to-chaos crossover with high fidelity, aligning with the behavior of short-range correlations of the spectrum.

-However, the XXZ chain with a local defect exposes a key limitation: strong local relaxation does not uniquely signal spectral chaos.
+However, the \textit{XXZ} chain with a local defect exposes a key limitation: strong single-spin relaxation does not uniquely signal spectral chaos.
 In this model, ballistic or diffusive transport generates rapid entanglement between the probe and the rest of the chain even in parameter regimes where the many-body spectrum remains integrable.
-From the standpoint of the Choi echo, these transport-driven processes are operationally indistinguishable from genuine scrambling—both mechanisms disperse correlations across the system, preventing their local reconstruction.
-Consequently, local probes fundamentally diagnose the strength of dynamical coupling and the efficiency of information propagation, rather than the presence of correlations in the spectrum.
+From the standpoint of the Choi echo, these transport-driven processes are operationally indistinguishable from genuine scrambling—both mechanisms disperse correlations across the system.
+Consequently, single-spin probes fundamentally diagnose the strength of dynamical coupling and the efficiency of information propagation, rather than the presence of correlations in the spectrum.

 The mixed-field Ising model highlights a complementary advantage of the Choi echo.
 Because it characterizes the unitarity of the reduced dynamics instead of the mixedness of particular trajectories, it resolves the approach to the decoupled limit more sharply than state-based metrics.
 This distinction underscores the conceptual separation between probes of dynamical reversibility and probes of state purity: while both reflect aspects of equilibration, only the former directly quantify the intrinsic stability of the reduced dynamics under local perturbations.